In this article I am going to compare the Olympus OMD EM1 Mark II vs the Panasonic GH5. I own both of these top of the range Micro 4/3 cameras.

 So let’s look a little bit beyond the specs and see what the cameras are actually like to handle.

-Olympus OMD EM1 Mark ii vs Panasonic GH5 – Handling
+Olympus OMD EM1 Mark II vs Panasonic GH5 – Handling

 First up the Panasonic GH5 is 139x98x87mm and weighs 725g with the battery in.
 I might note it’s the same battery as the GH4 which is great if you already own some.
-Compare this with its predecessor the GH4 at 133x93x84mm and weighed 560g with battery and you can see that the GH5 has put on a considerable amount of weight and some heft too.
+Compare this with its predecessor the GH4 at 133x93x84mm and with a weight of 560g with battery and you can see that the GH5 has put on a considerable amount of weight and some heft too.
 Where I really notice this most is in the depth of the grip.
 It is very comfortable but I have to be honest and say I prefer the GH4’s grip.

-The Olympus OMD EM1 mark ii is slightly larger than its predecessor at 134x91x69mm and lighter too at 574g but still feels svelt in comparison to the GH5.
+The Olympus OMD EM1 mark II is slightly larger than its predecessor at 134x91x69mm and lighter too at 574g but still feels svelt in comparison to the GH5.

 Both cameras feel great in the hand and are very comfortable to hold, even with larger lenses attached.
 However the GH5 is starting to feel quite large for a Micro 4/3 body.
 A lot of people (myself included) use this system for its light weight and portability.

-I personally prefer the size and weight of the Olympus OMD EM1 Mark ii.
+I personally prefer the size and weight of the Olympus OMD EM1 Mark II.
 When I had both cameras on me in Asia recently I found myself gravitating towards the Olympus when given a choice.
 It was the one I naturally reached for out of the two.
 The reason is not just the size and weight but the fact that I also find the grip more comfortable.
 The grip on the GH5 is just a little too deep and results in your hand feeling the strain on extended use.

 In terms of controls, both of these cameras are incredibly customisable.
 You can set them up virtually as you want.
 However one of the benefits of the larger body on the GH5 is more function buttons and more direct access buttons to things like ISO, white balance and exposure compensation.
-If you are used to direct controls on a DSLR then the GH5 will feel more natural to you.
+If you are used to the direct controls of a DSLR then the GH5 will feel more natural to you.

 The Olympus takes a little more setting up initially but once you have set it up to your liking then you rarely have to delve in to the menu system during everyday shooting.
 The Panasonic just make sense and is very logical and intuitve in its control layout.
 I really can’t find fault with it.
 Picking it up for the first time everything was just where I would expect it to be and using it comes very naturally to me.

-As for the menu systems themselves the GH5’s menu is a little better set out and more intuitive to use thanks to a simple layout and straight forward logical ordering.
+As for the menu systems themselves, the GH5’s menu is a little better set out and more intuitive to use thanks to a simple layout and straight forward logical ordering.
 The Olympus on the other hand does take a little getting used to with some odd naming of items such as noise reduction being called the noise filter etc. However once you are used to it then even the Olympus is quick and easy to navigate through.
-Top marks to Panasonic here though as I feel their menu system is one of the best available and having used loads of different cameras I find that everything is where I would logically expect it to be.
+Top marks to Panasonic here though as I feel their menu system is one of the best available and having used loads of different cameras I find that everything is where I would expect it to be.

 One new addition for the Panasonic GH5 is the AF joystick which has been added to the back of the camera.
 This allows direct access to change your AF point and it is a joy to use.
 Not only does it enable you to change your AF point more quickly but when clicked it also returns the AF point to home (default is centre point).
 Panasonic have implemented this brilliantly.
 There is also a switch which lets you quickly flick between AF-S, AF-C and manual focus.